rsyncOSX/rsyncuidocs/content/en/docs/Important.md

 {{< alert >}}

-For instructions on executing an estimation run, refer to the *Getting started* or *New tasks*  section.
+For instructions how to *verify a task*, new or changed tasks, refer to the *Getting started* or *New tasks*  section.

 {{</alert >}}